Facing Worlds

 Facing Worlds, also known by its filename CTF-Face, is a multiplayer map for the first-person shooter video games Unreal Tournament (1999), Unreal Tournament 2003, Unreal Tournament 2004, Unreal Tournament 3, and Unreal Tournament (2014).
-Consisting of two identical towers separated by a bridge, each team must fight their way into the opposing team's tower and capture their flag.
+Consisting of two identical towers separated by a parallel bridge, each team must fight their way into the opposing team's tower and capture their flag.
 The original Unreal Tournament version of Facing Worlds received critical acclaim, and is widely regarded as one of the greatest first-person shooter maps of all time.

 Design

 Facing Worlds originally appeared in Unreal Tournament (1999).
 The map is set in space on a small asteroid in orbit over Earth.
 As a Capture the Flag map, players are divided into two teams, with each team spawning near a tower containing their team's flag.
 The towers are connected by a two-lane bridge, with a large gap separating the lanes.
 The goal of the map is for each team to retrieve the opposing team's flag and deliver it to their own team's tower.

 Facing Worlds' creator, Cedric Fiorentino, referred to the map's architecture as "vaguely Mayan but not too recognizable".